thrcd/thr-blog/content/blog/about.md

 Thiago Rodrigues (🇧🇷)

-_~some mix of memories, experiences, emotions, thoughts, connections, values and coffee~_
+_~some mix of memories, experiences, emotions, thoughts, connections and coffee~_

 I function with [~good~](https://rubycoffeeroasters.com/) coffee